Contrasting Silverback Therapeutics (NASDAQ:SBTX) & Sigilon Therapeutics (NASDAQ:SGTX)

 |3.00

 60.8% of Sigilon Therapeutics shares are held by institutional investors.
 Comparatively, 79.9% of Silverback Therapeutics shares are held by institutional investors.
-10.9% of Sigilon Therapeutics shares are held by company insiders.
-Comparatively, 40.1% of Silverback Therapeutics shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+10.9% of Sigilon Therapeutics shares are held by insiders.
+Comparatively, 40.1% of Silverback Therapeutics shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This table compares Sigilon Therapeutics and Silverback Therapeutics’ revenue, earnings per share (EPS) and valuation.
+This table compares Sigilon Therapeutics and Silverback Therapeutics’ revenue, earnings per share and valuation.

 |Gross Revenue